July 17, 2019 2 min read

 Thank you to everyone who got out there and planted trees.
 And thank you to everyone else who supported this project through One Tree Planted.
 It could not have happened without you!

 If you want to do more tree planting in Oregon, you're in luck!
-There are a lot more trees needed and we have several projects that support forests in Oregon and the rest of the Pacific Northwest, so be sure to check them out.
+There are a lot more trees needed and we have several projects that support forests in Oregon and other areas around the world, so be sure to check them out.

 by Joseph Coppolino